wking-io/Fluture/README.md

 ##### `#hook :: Future a b ~> (b -> Future a c) -> (b -> Future a d) -> Future a d`
 ##### `.hook :: Future a b -> (b -> Future a c) -> (b -> Future a d) -> Future a d`

-Much like [`chain`](#chain), but takes a "cleanup" operation first, which runs *after* the second settles (successfully or unsuccessfully).
-This allows for acquired resources to be disposed, connections to be closed, etc.
+Much like [`chain`](#chain), but takes a "dispose" operation first, which runs *after* the second settles (successfully or unsuccessfully).
+So the signature is like `hook(acquire, dispose, consume)`, where `acquire` is a Future which might create connections, open file handlers, etc. `dispose` is a function that takes the result from `acquire` and should be used to clean up (close connections etc) and `consume` also takes the result from `acquire`, and may be used to perform any arbitrary computations using the resource.
+The resolution value of `dispose` is ignored.

 ```js
 const withConnection = Future.hook(